Reayz/FriendsBook/README.md

 # FriendsBook
-A Social platform like FaceBook
+A Microservice application as a social platform like Facebook

 ---
 This is a microservice application.
 There are following services: